chrisgschon/DengAI/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- Description of the repo.
     ├── data
+    |   ├── features       <- Feature sets constructed by feautre engineering notebook.
-    │   ├── processed      <- Processed datasets including feature engineering and joining with target.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── processed      <- Processed datasets (slight tweaks to raw data) │   └── raw            <- The original, immutable data dump.
     │
-    ├── submissions        <- submissions, dated, for the competition ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── submissions        <- submission csvs
+    │
     ├── notebooks          <- Jupyter notebooks.
+Contains all the core scripts for analysis.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Library of key figures of the project
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    |   ├── data           <- Scripts for handling and processing raw data
-    |    └── make_dataset.py
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

 --------